Summer Holiday Activities in Bracknell and Ascot 2017

 - Wednesday 2nd, 9th, 21st and 23rd August

 - Friday 4th, 11th, 18th and 25th August

 Email: firstname.lastname@example.org or visit their website.

 Messy Monkeys, Ascot

 Messy play classes for babies and toddlers.
-Special classes running in the summer holidays in South Ascot on Fridays and Saturdays.
 Classes aimed 18months – 3-4 year olds.

 Visit the Messy Monkeys website to book your session.

 Music with Mummy